tylim88/Discord-Help-My-Please-101/README.md

 Become the Master of code pasting and code screen shoot in Discord.

-Present your problem clearly reduce both you and your helper blood pressure.
+Present your problem clearly reduce both you and your helpers blood pressure.

+Getting help is hard, don't make it harder for your helpers!

 Be smart in coding, be smart in asking for help!